2025 Oahu Guide: Experience Oahu Like A Local

 Obake

-there are lots of cocktail spots downtown, but this isn’t one to miss! it’s a simple interior inspired by the 90s culture of rap and graffiti. the food and drink are Japanese inspired, with hand rolls and cocktails featuring interesting ingredients you don’t commonly come across like ume and shiso.
+There are lots of cocktail spots downtown, but this isn’t one to miss! it’s a simple interior inspired by the 90s culture of rap and graffiti. the food and drink are Japanese inspired, with hand rolls and cocktails featuring interesting ingredients you don’t commonly come across like ume and shiso.

 EP Bar

-EP Bar features music exclusively from records (hence the name!); this cocktail lounge is small, dark, relatively quiet, and has a lot of Japanese inspired cocktails as well as the classics.
+EP Bar features music exclusively from records (hence the name!)— this cocktail lounge is small, dark, relatively quiet, and has a lot of Japanese inspired cocktails as well as the classics.

 Skull & Crown

-this tiki bar is one of the best downtown! inspired by 50s tiki bars, the decor is pitch perfect with mermaids, skulls and nets hanging from the ceiling. the food is absolutely incredible and the cocktails are on point.
+This tiki bar is one of the best downtown— Inspired by 50s tiki bars, the decor is pitch perfect with mermaids, skulls and nets hanging from the ceiling. the food is absolutely incredible and the cocktails are on point.

 Holey Grail

-holey grail is a doughnut shop that specialises in taro doughnuts using only local ingredients. try the hot single with local honey and a sprinkle of sea salt, or the OG glazed with an impossibly simple and delicious vanilla glaze. their drinks on tap are also stellar for a quick coffee.
+Holey Grail is a doughnut shop that specialises in taro doughnuts using only local ingredients. try the hot single with local honey and a sprinkle of sea salt, or the OG glazed with an impossibly simple and delicious vanilla glaze. their drinks on tap are also stellar for a quick coffee.

 Scratch Kitchen